liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 2. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*).
 This is achieved by quering specific DNS entries.
 This looks similar to the discovery of voice-over-IP SIP servers and it is mostly oriented to big organizations that wish to adopt Liqo in production.
 3. **Manual Configuration**: manual addition of specific clusters to the list of known ones.
 This method is particularly appropriate outside LAN, without requiring any DNS configuration.

-> NOTE: read the [Authentication](../authentication) section for information about the inter-cluster authentication.
-If the remote cluster is requiring it, the authentication step is required to have the new Liqo node in your cluster
+After you have successfully discovered the clusters you want to peer with, you should read the [Authentication](../authentication) section to complete the peering performing the inter-cluster authentication.
+By default, Liqo enables it, and the authentication step is **required** to have a new Liqo node in your cluster.

 ## LAN Discovery

-Liqo is able to automatically discover any available clusters running on the same L2 Broadcast Domain, as well as to make your cluster discoverable by others.
+Liqo can automatically discover any available clusters running on the same L2 Broadcast Domain.
+Besides, mDNS discovery implies also that your cluster is discoverable by others.

-Using kubectl, you can also manually obtain the list of discovered foreign clusters:
+Using kubectl, you can manually obtain the list of discovered foreign clusters:

 ```bash
 kubectl get foreignclusters
 NAME                                   AGE
 ff5aa14a-dd6e-4fd2-80fe-eaecb827cf55   101m
 ```

-To check whether Liqo is configured to automatically attempt to peer with the foreign cluster, you can check the join property of the specific ForeignCluster resource:
+To check whether Liqo is configured to attempt to peer with the foreign cluster automatically, you can check the join property of the specific ForeignCluster resource:

 ```bash
 kubectl get foreignclusters ${FOREIGN_CLUSTER} --template={{.spec.join}}